 What has changed in the NPS methodology

 Years of studies helped researchers to take the NPS to the next level providing companies with a new, more holistic approach to customer satisfaction management.
 The core goal of Net Promoter remains the same: measure, manage and improve customer loyalty.
-However, the elements of the metric has evolved to become more effective.
+However, the elements of the metric have evolved to become more effective.
 What is different?

 First of all, NPS2 does not focus solely on a score.
 Instead, it highlights the importance of the whole customer journey.
-Net Promoter Score reflects customers’ overall experience with a brand, so it should keep focus on the customer experience at every touchpoint along the way.
-The metric has also evolved in terms of data source.
+Net Promoter Score reflects customers’ overall experience with a brand, so it should keep the focus on the customer experience at every touchpoint along the way.
+The metric has also evolved in terms of data sources.
 NPS2 is based on data from various sources, not only surveys, providing brands with a better understanding of customer experience.
 What is more, promoters are the most important group as they provide you with the biggest portion of revenues.
 Therefore, focusing solely on Detractors recovery is not a proper approach.
 NPS2 undermines the importance of engaging Promoters who can also help in new customer acquisition.
 Moreover, studying customer satisfaction and loyalty cannot be a one-time event.
-The research should be a daily habit in a business.
+Research should be a daily habit in a business.
 NPS2 also joins fragmented pieces of information into one integrated system that gives a holistic understanding of customer experience.
-Finally, the new Net Promoter moves from data collection approach towards more actionable one, focused on data consumption.
+Finally, the new Net Promoter moves from a data collection approach towards a more actionable one, focused on data consumption.

 Everything you need to know about the new generation NPS2 methodology

 You already know what has changed in the new generation Net Promoter methodology, so